Combinatorial frameworks for cluster algebras: Cluster algebras and frameworks

 where the sum is over all paths $i=i_0 \to i_1 \to \cdots \to i_k=j$ in the complete graph with vertices $I$.
 If $k=0$, then the summand is interpreted as $1$.
 Since $B$ is acyclic, this is really a finite sum.
 Define $\eta:V^*\to V$ by

 It is easy to verify that the maps $\eta$ and $\nu$ are inverse to each other.

 \begin{conj} If $B$ is acyclic and $x$ is a cluster variable not contained in the initial seed, then $\g(x)=\nu(\d(x))$.
 Equivalently, $\d(x)=\eta(\g(x))$. \end{conj} As written, the conjecture relates a vector in the weight lattice to a vector in the root lattice.
 Equivalently, the conjecture says that the $\g$-vector and the denominator vector, realized as integer vectors, are related by the action of the matrices associated to $-E$ and $-F$.
 This conjecture is particularly interesting in connection with \cite[Proposition~7.16]{ca4}, \cite[Conjecture~7.17]{ca4}, and~\cite[Conjecture~6.11]{ca4}.
-We will see in Theorem~\ref{nu conj camb} that the conjecture holds when $B$ is of finite Cartan type.
-It is also easily verified when $n=2$.
+We will see in Theorem~\ref{nu conj camb} that the conjecture holds when $\Cart(B)$ is of finite type.
+It is also easily verified when $n=2$ using the recursions \cite[(7.6--7.7)]{ca4} and \cite[Proposition~6.6]{ca4} for $\d$-vectors and $\g$-vectors.

 If Conjecture~\ref{nu conj} holds, then Conjectures~\ref{g lattice conj}, \ref{g fan conj}, and~\ref{strong g fan conj} imply the following three conjectures in the case where $B$ is acyclic.
 The second of the three is \cite[Conjecture~4.17]{FZ-CDM}, and can be restated in the language of fans, like Conjecture~\ref{g fan conj}.
 The first is only stated in the case of acyclic $B$ in light of a counterexample to the general conjecture given in \cite[Remark~7.7]{ca4}.